 This small chemical change can:

 A phospho antibody is an antibody designed to recognize a protein only when it is phosphorylated at a specific site.
 This makes phospho antibodies powerful tools for tracking active signaling pathways.
+This concept is especially relevant to cancer research, including breast cancer studies such as Breast Cancer: Symptoms, Causes, Stages, Treatment & Prevention.
 This further helps scientists study how signals change, which proteins are affected, and how these changes in cells lead to cancer.

 However, not all phospho antibodies are reliable.
 Some may bind to: